America Movil sees material impact from Mexico telecom reform

-MEXICO CITY (Reuters) - New legislation in Mexico could materially affect the business of America Movil, Latin America’s largest telecommunications company, the company controlled by billionaire Carlos Slim said in a U.S. regulatory filing on Tuesday.
+MEXICO CITY, April 30 (Reuters) - New legislation in Mexico could materially affect the business of America Movil, Latin America’s largest telecommunications company, the company controlled by billionaire Carlos Slim said in a U.S. regulatory filing on Tuesday.

-Mexico’s Senate on Tuesday was expected to approve a bill designed to increase competition in the country’s phone and television markets, dominated by America Movil (AMXL.MX) (AMX.N) and Emilio Azcarraga Televisa (TLVACPO.MX).
+Mexico’s Senate on Tuesday was expected to approve a bill designed to increase competition in the country’s phone and television markets, dominated by America Movil and Emilio Azcarraga Televisa.

 The legislation would impose certain measures including asymmetric rates on dominant players including America Movil, which has around 70 percent of the mobile market and 80 percent of the fixed-line market in Mexico.